Here are 64 startups that launched today at Y Combinator’s W18 Demo Day

 Juni Learning

 Juni is an online education program for kids that is targeting the $9 billion after-school market.
-The idea is to start with teaching kids computer science in a virtual, one-on-one setting.
-Juni says it’s grown 25 percent month over month in the last six months.
+The idea is to start with teaching kids computer science in a virtual, one-on-one setting by pairing them with tutors.
+It charges $250 per month for once-a-week classes Juni says it’s grown 25 percent month over month in the last six months.
 The company also says it’s profitable, with a 95 percent monthly renewal rate.
+Without adequate computer science courses in schools, and the skills becoming clearly critical future employment, Juni could educate the next generation of programmers.

 SafetyWing